 Let's turn to some basic physical requirements for different manifestations of "religion."
 The most fundamental is, of course, a food surplus large enough to permit specialisation.
-If food-gathering is so time-consuming that every member of the society has to work all the time just to eat, then the establishment of a priestly class (or any other class, for that matter) becomes practically impossible.
-Given a good food supply - whether it be cattle-herding, fishing, agriculture, or the natural bounty of a South Pacific island - craft specialisations can develop, as can priestly hierarchies, fulltime political leaders, etc. Bare subsistence societies may have a large corpus of oral myths, a part-time shaman, a recognised leader, and lots of other things, but they are not likely to display temples, hierarchies, and other religious secular trappings.
+If foodgathering is so time-consuming that every member of the society has to work all the time just to eat, then the establishment of a priestly class (or any other class, for that matter) becomes practically impossible.
+Given a good food supply - whether it be cattle-herding, fishing, agriculture, or the natural bounty of a South Pacific island - craft specialisations can develop, as can priestly hierarchies, full-time political leaders, etc. Bare subsistence societies may have a large corpus of oral myths, a parttime shaman, a recognised leader, and lots of other things, but they are not likely to display temples, hierarchies, and other religious-secular trappings.
 Even a sacred glade, a secret hut for men's and women's initiations into adulthood, a holy dance ground, or an off-limits burial area imply enough food to support some degree of specialisation.

-The usual ancient-mediaeval background given in many fantasy role-playing games indicates quite a high degree of specialisation.
+The usual ancient-mediaeval background given in many fantasy rôle-playing games indicates quite a high degree of specialisation.
 Metal tools and weapons, clay pots, glass goblets, woven cloth, tanned leather and furs, wood and stone carving, permanent houses - all imply at least part-time specialists.
 These people have to be supported by a larger group of food-producers.
-As specialisation develops further, the craftsman has to distribute his products, and this brings about trade, and this brings about trade, markets, caravan routes and roads, and larger towns and cities.
-It is hard for a nomadic or semi-nomadic ways to develop the more settled life of a permanent agricultural society. {This is as the article reads in Gryphon...}
+As specialisation develops further, the craftsman has to distribute his products, and this brings about trade, markets, caravan routes and roads, and larger towns and cities.
+It is hard for a nomadic or semi-nomadic ways to the more settled life of a permanent agricultural community.